nabilac27/42-get_next_line/docs/README.md

 This repository contains my implementation of the **get_next_line** function, which reads and returns a single line from a file descriptor, including the newline character (if present).

+## About get_next_line

+`get_next_line` reads text from a file descriptor and returns a single line each time the function is called.

+The function keeps reading from the file descriptor until it reaches a newline or the end of the file.

+It must also correctly handle:

+- Multiple file descriptors
+- Different buffer sizes
+- Memory management without leaks

 ## **Key Concepts**

 - **Dynamic Memory Management**: The function uses only `read`, `malloc`, and `free` to manage memory efficiently.